-As bars and restaurants across the city continue to face existential challenges, it is unlikely that acts of protests — on social media and on the streets — will abate any time soon.
-And despite the dangers posed by gathering in large groups amid a global pandemic, it seems some are even planning to do so again, this weekend.
+As bars and restaurants across the city continue to face existential challenges, it is unlikely that acts of protests — on social media and the streets — will abate any time soon.
+And despite the dangers posed by gathering in large groups amid a global pandemic, some plan to do so again this weekend.

 - Bar owners demonstrate, call on Quebec to widen eligibility for financial aid [Montreal Gazette]

 - Montreal’s Restaurant Lockdown Extended Once More, Now Into the New Year [EMTL]

 - Restaurant owners give Legault a middle finger [The Canadian]